An Introduction to “A Pilgrim’s Progress”

 Healing and Hope (despite all the suffering and injustice).

-I don’t mean to suggest that I am a stranger to the conditions in parentheticals above or that I have incorporated more than a modest share of the states of being that precede those parentheses.
-Quite to the contrary.
+I don’t mean to suggest that I am a stranger to the conditions in the parentheticals above or that I have internalized more than a modest part of the conditions or states of being that precede those parentheticals.
+Quite to the contrary — as I think this account of my life makes clear.

 But this account has something to say about movement from those parentheticals toward what precedes those parentheticals, and I hope that this account will be somewhat helpful in such movements by others.